 Conclusion

-In this blog post you saw how to create a secrets in the new OVHcloud Secret Manager and how to use it directly in your Kubernetes clusters, through the ESO Vault provider.
+In this blog, we’ve explained how to create secrets in the new OVHcloud Secret Manager and integrate them directly in your Kubernetes clusters using the ESO Vault provider.

-And the good news is that our teams are developing an OVHcloud External Secret Operator, in the coming months you can use it 🎉
+And here’s some great news: our teams are working on an OVHcloud External Secret Operator, set to go live in the coming months, which you can use 🎉.

-Developer Advocate at OVHcloud, specialized in Cloud Native and Infrastructure as Code (IaC).
+Developer Advocate at OVHcloud, specialized in Cloud Native, Infrastructure as Code (IaC) & Developer eXperience (DX).

-Conferences and meetups organizer since 2016.
-Technical writer, a book author & reviewer, a sketchnoter and a speaker at international conferences.
+Technical writer, a sketchnoter and a speaker at international conferences.

-Book author, she created a new visual way for people to learn and understand Cloud technologies: "Understanding Kubernetes / Docker in a visual way" in sketchnotes, books and videos.
+Book author, she created a new visual way for people to learn and understand Cloud technologies: "Understanding Kubernetes / Docker / Istio in a visual way" in sketchnotes, books and videos.